GeorgeSeif/Semantic-Segmentation-Suite/README.md

 # Semantic Segmentation Suite in TensorFlow

 ## Description
 This repository serves as a Semantic Segmentation Suite.
-The goal is to easily be able to implement, train, and test new Semantic Segmentation models.
+The goal is to easily be able to implement, train, and test new Semantic Segmentation models!
 Complete with the following:

 - Training and testing modes
 - Data augmentation